 Sailors who race use a special set of rules that define right-of-way in a variety of race situations.
 However, most boats do not race, and anyway the racing rules apply only in races.
 So do you know how to respond when another vessel is coming at you?
 The Navigation Rules (sometimes referred to as “the Rules of the Road”, which is a funny name when you think about it) cover just about any navigation situation you can think of.
 Of course, it’s better to spend time reviewing the Rules well before finding yourself in a “what do I do now?” situation with an oil tanker.

-US HARBORS: Tides weather and local Knowledge.
+Tides weather and local Knowledge.